5 Best Clover Alternatives & Competitors

 Reports are easy to generate and use | Little oversight of third-party resellers means contracts vary in quality |

-Two of these weak points—lack of oversight on resellers and requirement of third party-apps and features to cover missing functionality—are significant concerns for business owners looking to maximize clarity and minimize hidden costs when setting up their POS system.
+Two of these weak points—lack of oversight on resellers and requirement of plan upgrades to cover missing functionality—are significant concerns for business owners looking to maximize clarity and minimize hidden costs when setting up their POS system.
 These shortcomings might be enough for entrepreneurs to consider other systems.
+Adding to that, Clover’s pricing plans are not as clear as those of many other systems.

-In our evaluation, the best Clover alternatives are:
+In our evaluation, the best alternatives to Clover are:

 - Lightspeed Retail: Best for advanced inventory features

-- Loyverse: Best for small quick service and hybrid restaurants
+- Loyverse: Best for quick-service and hybrid restaurants

 Top Clover Alternatives Compared